As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 A soft microfiber cloth

-A microfiber cloth can be used to gently brush dirt and grit away from a rock so that it can be examined more closely and identified.
+A microfiber cloth can gently brush dirt and grit away from a rock to be examined more closely and identified.

 A plastic container

 An opaque plastic bucket or another container can be used to put keeper rocks in so they can be kept separate from throwaways with less risk of being lost in the grass.
-White is a good color to use since the stones show up sharply in contrast, making them easier to find and pick out.
+White is a good color since the stones contrast sharply, making them easier to find and pick.

-Once you have this simple set of tools, you’re ready to get started looking for some gemstones in your backyard.
+Once you have this simple set of tools, you can look for some gemstones in your backyard.

-TIP: We have all been there: realizing you are missing something not more than 5 minutes after you have embarked on a mineral hunt.
-Check out the complete guide on all tools you need for rockhounding:
+TIP: We have all been there, realizing you are missing something less than 5 minutes after embarking on a mineral hunt.
+Check out the complete guide on all the tools you need for rockhounding:

 The Complete Guide: All Tools You Need for Rockhounding